 Enabling Well-Being Over Time

 The Women’s Center staff and volunteers give women and their families an opportunity to thrive.
-Our Work helps women as they grow.
+Our work helps clients as they grow.

-Women’s well-being includes the characteristics and skills that enable them to understand and navigate the world in a healthy, positive way.
+People’s well-being includes the characteristics and skills that enable them to understand and navigate the world in a healthy, positive way.
 Well-being is related to physical health and their social, behavioral and emotional functioning.
-WCGL staff identify, recommend and ensure women receive the services that will support their well-being.
+WCGL staff identify, recommend and ensure clients receive the services that will support their well-being.

 Enabling Financial Independence